 ACOG Replica Buyers Guide

 - Material: ACOG scopes, regardless of Trijicon or some ACOG replica, are designed to be compact and rugged.
-If you are wanting an ACOG scope on any tactical weapon where the chance of the scope getting knocked around is possible you need a material that is going to stand up to the abuse while remaining relatively lightweight, including weather abuse.
+If you are mounting an ACOG scope on any tactical weapon where the chance of the scope getting knocked around is possible you need a material that is going to stand up to the abuse- including weather abuse- while remaining relatively lightweight.
 Aircraft grade aluminum alloy or magnesium alloy are the only materials you should ever consider your ACOG clone to be built from.

 - Rail Compatibility: There are several different rail styles that are used on rifles, shotgun, and handguns.
 Some of these scopes come with integrated bases for mounting, or you may have to shell out some extra cash for a base not offered with the scope.
 Be sure that the ACOG knock off you are looking to purchase will mount to the type of railing on your weapon.